andrew-johnson-4/andrew-johnson-4/README.md

   * Use `g.lm` to compile hello world
   * Use `g.lm` to compile and run the whole test suite
   * Use `g.lm` to compile itself, a full featured compiler
+  * Distribute bootstrapped compiler with `cargo install` instead of hosted compiler
 * Bootstrap Compile a CLI that parses, verifies, normalizes, then assembles input files including itself
   * Use "misc. data" fields on S expressions to store a type for each expression
   * Infer type of each expression in program